k5tuck/RedClover/README.md

 #### Long Term

+- [ ] Eventually re-implement server into a Go "version"
 - [ ] Create a Microservice Architecture
-- [ ] Eventually re-implement the server into a Go "version"

 ### Built Using